GPS (Global Positioning System) : Accuracy and PrecisionRewire Security

 There are a variety of factors affecting accuracy and reliability regardless of what GPS receiver is being utilised for.
 The GPS radio signals go through different air and weather conditions while travelling to the earth.
-These conditions can often delay signals and therefore affect the accuracy of a GPS Tracker.
+These conditions can often delay the GPS signals and therefore affect the accuracy of a GPS Tracker.
 The geometry of the geostationary satellites used will likely differ with time as well.
 The GPS System has a larger selection of satellites available if you are out in the centre of a large field, as opposed to sitting in a cafe in London, UK.
 You’re going to get much better positions if the geostationary satellites you happen to be linked onto aren’t grouped in one part of the sky.
-Therefore, the much more sky view you have, the more satellites to link with and the better precise your GPS Device is going to be.
+Therefore, the more sky view you have, the more satellites to link with and the more precise your GPS Tracking Device is going to be.
 Cities and metropolitans can also cause glitches on GPS tracking where the GPS Tracking signals can bounce off of the buildings.
-For vehicle GPS tracking devices the accuracy is ought to be sufficient to track the positioning up against the identified map saved in the GPS Tracking platform used.
+For vehicle GPS tracking devices, the accuracy has to be sufficient to track the positioning up against the identified map saved in the GPS Tracking platform used.

 To determine the distance and location, the GPS System receiver collects data from each and every satellite.
 The receiver initially calculates the time these GPS signals has taken to reach the device.
 It does this by subtracting the difference between the time at which the signal was sent, this time is contained in the signal message.
 Then it calculates the time the signal was acquired, by using an internal time clock.
 Because the signals travel at the speed of light, even 1-millisecond miscalculation means a 300km inaccuracy of the calculated distance.
-To reduce this tiny error level you would need an atomic clock.
+To reduce this tiny error level, you would need an atomic clock.
 However, not only is this impracticable for consumer GPS tracker products, the GPS System satellites provide signals only about every 10 nanoseconds, during which time a signal would travel 3 meters, which in the total to a significant error.
 It is for specifically this reason why at the least four GPS satellites are necessary.
 The extra satellites are utilised to assist correct for the mistakes and glitches.
-Although hardly ever released to media, it is, therefore, important that the GPS Tracker device receivers include coded error correction algorithms.
-In textbooks, one GPS satellite seems to provide correct location, but in reality, signs must be received from a minimum of 4 satellites in order to accurate for glitches.
+Although hardly ever released to media, it is important that the GPS Tracker device receivers include coded error correction algorithms.
+In textbooks, one GPS satellite seems to provide the correct location, but in reality, signs must be received from a minimum of 4 satellites in order to accurate for glitches.

-As mentioned previously, usually the much more satellites found in determining your position the higher the level of accuracy, precision and reliability.
-As the GPS satellites orbit around planet Earth, a number of satellites in view under optimal circumstances naturally varies.
+As mentioned previously, usually the more satellites found in determining your position, the higher the level of accuracy, precision and reliability.
+As the GPS satellites orbit around planet Earth, the number of satellites in line of sight under optimal circumstances naturally varies.
 Obviously, the positioning of the satellites is totally out of our hands, yet it’s worth identifying this to be an element impacting on precision.
 For instance, this is one of the many reasons two GPS Device tracks recorded at different times will differ.
 If you have time, it may be worth documenting a track a second time or even more and calculating the results.
 A new generation of satellites are being launched, that promise a great increase to not just the accuracy, but also the availability of GPS.
 Designated as GPS III, a group of 30 new satellites will replace the currently ageing satellites that have been placed in the orbit in the past 40 years.